 Developed by Rasmus Lerdorf in 1995, it was first known as Personal Home Page.
 Soon it was developed as a full-functioning language, and renamed as PHP- HyperText PreProcessor.
 With inbuilt library support, database support, and parsers, PHP is a complete server-side language.

 Supported by almost all web browsers, PHP is great for the backend development of web apps.
 There are also a lot of web frameworks available for developers to access ready-to-use modules and functions for common tasks, such as a contact form or a search queries tab or a menu dashboard.

 PHP powers almost all the websites on the internet.
 It is a fast, pragmatic and flexible language, used to manage dynamic content on HTML sites, databases, and session tracking.
-You can use PHP for building entire sites for eCommerce, fintech, and other corporate giants.
+At Monocubed, we provide PHP development services for building entire sites for eCommerce, fintech, and other corporate giants.

 Latest Stable Release – PHP 8.0.3

 The latest version of PHP was released on 14th March 2021.
 It introduced significant new functionalities, some of which are –